Mobile App Flight Planning

 You can edit the boundary by tap-and-drag to move the white points.
 A single tap on the white dot will delete it.
 Use the grey dots indicating a + to add angles to your plan.

-Add Additional Flight Plans in your Project
+Add Additional Flight Plans to Your Project

-To do this choose the blue "+" next to your plan name:
+To do this choose the blue" "+" next to your plan name:

 IMG_668739239F15-1.jpeg

-Similarly, you can edit the boundary and location of that flight plan.
+In the same way, you can edit the boundary and location of that flight plan.

-Easily move between your plans in the project by using the drop-down.
+You can quickly move between your plans in the project by using the drop-down.

 Nov-24-2023 15-39-55.gif